 This blogpost is not saying that we, the teachers, should take full responsibility for our students' wellbeing.
 Obviously, we are not psychotherapists and we do not have the skill nor time to help our students deal with these very deep and complex issues.

 But we, as teachers and educators, are on the frontlines and our awareness of these issues will help us become better caregivers.

-We can be role models and show them that they can be greater than their circumstances.
+We can be role models that show them that they can be greater than their circumstances.

 You have more power than you think.
 Use it wisely.

 If you enjoyed this post, there's lots more information and guides on this site.
 Sign up below and receive the latest information as it comes out.
 I look forward to hearing from you.